Terrarium Plants: How to Choose & Use! (Setup to Success)

 After all, there are countless ways to build a terrarium, and the type you choose will dictate your available plant choices.

-Tropical, arid, open, closed, low light, full sun – you name it, we’ve got it!
+Tropical, arid, open, closed, low light, full sun – you name it, there’s a terrarium for it!

 In this guide, I’ll walk you through the process of selecting the perfect terrarium plants for your setup.
-So whatever you want to build, you’ve got the right plants.
+So, whatever you want to build, you’ll have the right plants.

 Ready?
 Let’s get started.